unitaryfund/mitiq/docs/source/guide/qse-3-options.md

 Specifically, in order to save runtime, the QSE implementation supports the use of a cache that maps pauli strings to their expectation values.
 This is taken as an additional parameter in the [`execute_with_qse`](https://mitiq.readthedocs.io/en/stable/apidoc.html#mitiq.qse.qse.execute_with_qse) function.

-The inclusion of the cache significantly speeds up the runtime and avoids the need for recomputation of already computed values.
-Furthermore, it is important to note that the cache gets modified in place.
-Specifically, the cache be reused between different executions of the program.
+The inclusion of the cache significantly speeds up the runtime and avoids the need for re-computation of already computed values.
+Furthermore, it is important to note that the cache gets modified in place, so the user can pass the same cache object to `execute_with_qse` and avoid regenerating the cache unnecessarily , e.g. if the noise model is the same from one execution to another.

 ## Requirements for Check Operators